Morphisms from projective spaces to flags of minimal parabolic subgroups: Introduction

+produces explicit arithmetic constraints which, in low dimensions, force the vanishing of all positive-degree cohomology classes.
+This mechanism underlies all rigidity and nonexistence results proved in this paper.

-Let $k \leq n$ be two positive integers.
-Let $Gr(k,n)$ denote the {\em Grassmannian} of $k$-dimensional subspaces of an $n$ dimensional complex vector space.
-Note that the Grassmannian variety is also a partial flag variety $G/P$ for a maximal parabolic subgroup $P$.
-Maps from projective spaces to Grassmannian have been studied extensively by Tango in a series of papers \cite{Tango1,Tango2,Tango3}.
-In \cite{Tango1}, he showed that there is no map from $\mathbb{P}^m$ to $Gr(k,n)$ for $m \geq n$.
-In \cite{Tangobundle}, he also showed that there is an indecomposable vector bundle of rank $n-1$ on $\mathbb{P}^n$.
-While answering Lazarsfeld's problems \cite{Lazarsfeld}, under the assumption $1< k < n-k$ Paranjape--Srinivas in \cite{srinivas} show that there is a finite surjective morphism $Gr(k,n)$ to $Gr(l,m)$ if and only if $k=l$ and $n=m$, in which case they are isomorphic.
-This naturally led to the study of maps between various projective homogeneous spaces.
+Let $k \le n$ be positive integers and let $Gr(k,n)$ denote the Grassmannian of $k$-dimensional subspaces of an $n$-dimensional complex vector space.
+The Grassmannian is itself a partial flag variety $G/P$ corresponding to a maximal parabolic subgroup.
+Morphisms from projective spaces to Grassmannians were studied extensively by Tango in a series of foundational papers~\cite{Tango1,Tango2,Tango3}.
+In particular, Tango showed in~\cite{Tango1} that there is no morphism $\Pj^m \to Gr(k,n)$ for $m \ge n$, and in~\cite{Tangobundle} constructed indecomposable globally generated vector bundles of rank $n-1$ on $\Pj^n$.
+Later, while addressing questions of Lazarsfeld~\cite{Lazarsfeld}, Paranjape--Srinivas~\cite{srinivas} proved that under the assumption $1 \leq k \leq n-k$, a finite surjective morphism $Gr(k,n) \to Gr(\ell,m)$ exists if and only if $(k,n) = (\ell,m)$.
+These works naturally motivated a broader investigation of morphisms between projective homogeneous varieties.